minprog/app-studio/20 iOS/00 Introduction/10 Content.md

 # iOS: Introduction

 We will use the latest versions of Xcode and Swift to develop iOS apps.
-You will need a Macbook running at least macOS Sierra!
+You will need a Macbook running at least macOS High Sierra!

 - If needed, please upgrade your MacBook to macOS Sierra or High Sierra ([download here](https://itunes.apple.com/nl/app/macos-high-sierra/id1246284741?l=en&mt=12)).
 This upgrade may take up to 2 hours to complete!